Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Approximative PO Generalization for Circuits

-\subsubsection{Implication Graph Based Generalization (IGBG)}
+\subsection{Implication Graph Based Generalization (IGBG)}

-As the aforementioned lifting method is inspired from~\cite{Ravi:2004} we can also adapt another method to PO Generalization in PDR.
-Having a circuit, applying a full assignment $i$ (to primary inputs) and $m$ (to state variables) to $T$, \ie{} querying the SAT solver with $\txt{SAT?}[m \wedge i \wedge T]$, the SAT solver will only require \booleanword{} Constraint Propagation (BCP) to deduce a satisfying assignment of the formula.
+We can also adapt another method to PO Generalization in PDR which is inspired from~\cite{Ravi:2004} as the aforementioned lifting method.
+Having a circuit, applying a full assignment $i$ (for primary inputs) and $m$ (for state variables) to $T$, \ie{} querying the SAT solver with $\txt{SAT?}[m \wedge i \wedge T]$, the SAT solver will only require \booleanword{} Constraint Propagation (BCP) to deduce a satisfying assignment of the formula.
 Hence it is possible to just traverse the implication graph in a backward direction and collect the literals from $m$ which are responsible for implying the next state valuation $d'$.
 Obviously, the method makes use of the right-uniqueness property of transition functions (since otherwise BCP would not be sufficient).

 Interestingly, a reduced cube $\hat{c}$ resulting from this method is exactly 01X-simula\-table, \ie{} if we apply it as a simulation pattern with all don't care literals (which are not contained in $\hat{c}$) set to $X$, then no $X$-value will propagate to the next-state variables included in $d'$~\cite{Ravi:2004}.